David Grace (basketball): Vanderbilt

 On April 16, 2019, Grace was hired by Jerry Stackhouse to be the associate head coach for the Vanderbilt Commodores.
-Stackhouse, an 18 year NBA player, was signed to a six year deal by new AD Malcolm Turner, after serving as an assistant coach with the Memphis Grizzlies and Toronto Raptors and had also been the NBA G League Coach of the Year for the Raptors 905.
-Turner became Vanderbilt's Vice Chancellor and AD shortly before hiring Stackhouse who he had worked with previously as president of the NBA G League.
-"If you ask Coach Stackhouse, he'll give credit where it's due, labeling Grace as an 'unbelievable, tireless recruiter.'
-But that just scratches the surface.
-He reiterates Grace's message; he understands that his associate head coach is far more than just a recruiter.
-“He recruited a couple of my kids, Brandon Ingram in particular...
-We formed a relationship, and he had a reputation as a great coach, a great person and a great recruiter.
-David will get us talent, but he's so much more than that.
-He'll still show off what he is: a really good basketball coach.”
+Stackhouse, an 18-year NBA player, was signed to a six-year deal by new AD Malcolm Turner, after serving as an assistant coach with the Memphis Grizzlies and Toronto Raptors and had also been the NBA G League Coach of the Year for the Raptors 905.
+Turner became Vanderbilt's vice chancellor and AD shortly before hiring Stackhouse, whom he had worked with previously as president of the NBA G League.